Jan Marais statue

-The Jan Marais statue is situated in Stellenbosch, South Africa, and is located on the Rooiplein within the Stellenbosch University’s campus.
+The Jan Marais statue is situated in Stellenbosch, South Africa, and is located on the Rooiplein within the Stellenbosch University's campus.

 History

 The Jan Marais statue was sculpted by Coert Steynberg and erected in 1950.

 Background

-Philanthropist Johannes Henoch Marais, also known as Jan Marais, was born in Stellenbosch on the 8th of September 1851.
+Philanthropist Johannes Henoch Marais, also known as Jan Marais, was born in Stellenbosch on 8 September 1851.
 In 1870, he set out with three of his brothers to pursue his fortune on the diamond fields near the Vaal and Orange Rivers.
 This led to them becoming major shareholders in the company De Beers Consolidated Diamond Mines.
 Jan Marais came back to Stellenbosch as a rich man and later went on to buy the Coetzenburg farm from his mother.
 He soon established himself in a forefront position as a leading figure in Stellenbosch.
 He became the first representative of Stellenbosch to serve in the House of Assembly and remained a parliamentary member till his death.
 In 1915, Jan Marais passed away and bequeathed £100 000 (R100 million) towards the establishment of Stellenbosch University.
 His testament also influenced the founding of the Jan Marais National Fund (HJMNF), which still continuously awards about R20 million every year towards a number of different developmental projects in South Africa in support of the Afrikaans language.
 In addition, he also funded a considerable sum of money for the start-up of Nasionale Pers (Naspers).